live-wire/journal/README.md

 ###### Stateful Stream Processing
 - Flink needs to be aware of the state in order to make it fault tolerant using checkpoints and savepoints.
+- Many operators maintain their own state and async checkpoint when checkpoint barriers pass through them.
 - Queryable state allows you to access state from outside of Flink during runtime.
 - For processing exactly once, the source must be replayable and the sink must be transactional(idempotent).